What is Ayurveda?

 Ayurvedic principles recognise the body’s innate ability to cure itself and regain it’s ‘balance’ through the most natural, non-toxic, non-invasive methods.
 Ayurvedic cure, intervention and caregiving can be transformative.

-The Health Institute Australia offers courses to become an Ayurvedic Lifestyle Consultant and an Ayurvedic Practitioner.
+The Health Institute Australasia offers courses to become an Ayurvedic Lifestyle Consultant and an Ayurvedic Practitioner.
 With this study you can take more responsibility for your own health and teach others, working as a health care professional helping others incorporate Ayurvedic health principles into their lives.

 Whilst firmly anchored in the classical heritage of Ayurveda, these courses are based on a synthesis of the current perspectives on health, along with an integration of contemporary well-being information and practices.
 These accredited Ayurvedic courses have been developed in consultation with a wide range of teachers and practitioners of Ayurveda, including representatives of the health care industry and training authorities.

-At the Health Institute Australia, we offer Ayurvedic training which is a nationally recognised vocational training course.
+At the Health Institute Australasia, we offer Ayurvedic training which is a nationally recognised vocational training course.
 It draws from the extensive classical and authentic traditions of Ayurveda.
 Delivering 600 hours (Certificate IV in Ayurvedic Lifestyle Consultation) and 1800 hour (Advanced Diploma Ayurveda), this course provides a breadth and depth of learning that is second to none which has earned it the highest regard nationally and internationally.